Vitamins from the Cosmos

 The surface of the earth is full of free electrons, in an unlimited and continual supply, as they are replenished by the sun.
 These free electrons are medicine for human beings (and all animals and plants).
 Research finds that coming into contact with the earth and these free electrons reduces inflammation, pain, and stress, and improves blood flow and sleep.

-Grounding (sitting, laying, walking barefoot for 20-30 minutes/day on the earth) is what we could name as vitamin G, (as Vitamin E is already taken in our medical vocabulary).
+Grounding (sitting, laying, walking barefoot for 20-30 minutes/day on the earth) is what we could name as vitamin G, (as Vitamin E is already taken).
 A 2017 review on electric nutrition from biological grounding (earthing) concluded that it was an accessible clinical tool for degenerative and inflammatory-related diseases.
 These diseases include Multiple Sclerosis (MS), Alzheimer’s disease, Diabetes, Cancer, Arthritis, Crohn’s disease, and Coronary artery disease.

 We are as much electrical beings, as we are biochemical beings, who function by electrical signaling.
 Electrons take center stage in these signaling processes, which is why replenishing electrons in outer orbitals by grounding may work.
 Our next frontier in medicine may be understanding health and disease on electrical and electromagnetic levels.